SOC 2 Provides Assurance To Customers

 Understand Trust Services Criteria

-Familiarize yourself with the five Trust Services Criteria—security, availability, processing integrity, confidentiality, and privacy—to determine which are applicable to your organization’s services.
+Familiarise yourself with the five Trust Services Criteria—security, availability, processing integrity, confidentiality, and privacy—to determine which are applicable to your organisation’s services.

 02